 Course Typically Offered: Fall, Spring, and Summer

 This course introduces statistical methods for analyzing data in business contexts.
-As an honors course, it offers an enriched experience for highly motivated students through a pro-seminar format and more in-depth coverage of course topics including application.
+As an honors course, it offers an enriched experience for students through a pro-seminar format and more in-depth coverage of course topics including application.
 This course examines the use of descriptive statistics, probability, confidence intervals, hypothesis testing, analysis of variance, regression and correlation analysis, chi-square, t-tests for one and two populations, and applications of technology-based statistical analysis using data from business, economics, political science, health science, information technology, and education, including the interpretation of the relevance of statistical findings for business problem solving and decision making.
 UC CREDIT LIMITATION: Credit for BTEC 180/BTEC 180H, BUS 204/BUS 204H, MATH 103/MATH 103S, PSYC 104/PSYC 104H, or SOC 125.
 Some CSU campuses may also impose this credit limitation.

 BUS 205: Manufacturing and Service Operations